HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/grants_protocol.md

 Is there any notable functionality we do ***not*** expect to be in place before works starts on this deliverable?

-- `API Launch: GET Opportunities` does not need to be complete before we begin work on the specification, but does need to be complete before we finish this deliverable
+- `API Launch: GET Opportunities` does not need to be complete before we begin work on the specification, but does need to be complete before we finish this deliverable.

 ### Open questions
 <!-- Optional -->